-Over ambitious goals will prove to be unrealistic or beyond the scope of the DMin Program.
-The ILP should be a realistic and manageable program of study aimed at helping the student achieve the personal, professional, and theological knowledge and skills needed for pursuing their research interest.
+Over ambitious goals will prove to be unrealistic or beyond the scope of the D.Min Program.
+The ILP should be a realistic and manageable program of study designed to help the student achieve the personal, professional, and theological knowledge/skills needed for pursuing their research interest.